dansarie/SoCracked/README.md

 require tuples with tweaks that are identical in all but the fifth tweak byte.
 For an in-depth description of the techniques used, see [Cryptanalysis of the SoDark family of cipher algorithms](https://doi.org/10945/56118).
+The attacks on six, seven, and eight rounds have been implemented in CUDA as well as in C. Brute force attacks on up to sixteen rounds have also been implemented in CUDA.

 In addition to the attacks described above, the programs `lattice2dimacs` and `dimacs2key` generate SAT problem instances from sets of